NOCA Student / Instructor Handbook

 - Open gym is a time for our students to freely use the equipment to practice skills on their own which they have learned in our classes.

-- To attend open gym, you must be over age 16, and have taken at least 10 NOCA aerial classes on your chosen apparatus, with the most recent being in the past 30 days, as well as instructor permission.
+- To attend open gym, you must be over age 16 and have taken at least 10 NOCA aerial classes on your chosen apparatus (with the most recent within the past 30 days), plus instructor permission.

 - Teaching during open gym is not permitted, either by students or instructors.
 Providing purely artistic guidance is acceptable if everyone's feet are on the ground.

-- Trying new moves you saw online is, as always, not permitted, as it can be very dangerous.
+- Trying new moves you saw online is, as always, not permitted.

 - Students must be trained on the specific apparatus they want to use.
-Ie. if they've only taken silks classes, they can't use the lyra at open gym.
+Example: if you've only taken silks classes, you can't use the lyra at open gym without lyra training.

-- Enter the studio no more than 10 minutes before your class start time.
+- Enter no more than 10 minutes before your class start time unless you have prior approval.

 - Cancellation policies:

-- If you cancel before 24 hours, your class credit will automatically go back into your account.
+- If you cancel more than 24 hours before class, your class credit will automatically go back into your account.
 This is an “early cancel”.

 - If you cancel within 24 hours of the class start time, or don't show up for your class, you will lose your class credit.
-The comprehensive list of exceptions is all follows:
+Exceptions are as follows:

 - If your instructor cancels the class, your class credit will automatically go back into your account.

-- If you are the only person signed up for a class, you can early cancel online anytime earlier than one hour.
+- If you are the only person signed up for a class, you can early cancel online any time earlier than one hour before start time.

-- If there is inclement weather that affects your ability to reach the studio safely, let us know and we will record this as an “excused” cancel, meaning the credit will go back into your account.
-If you don't let us know, and simply don't show up, this is still recorded as a no show.
+- If there is inclement weather that affects your ability to reach the studio safely, let us know and we will generally record this as an “excused” cancel, meaning the credit will go back into your account.
+If you don't let us know and simply don't show up, this is recorded as a no-show.

-- If the instructor for your class changes unexpectedly during the 24 hours prior to the class, you can have the option to get an “excused” cancel if you let us know.
+- If the instructor for your class changes unexpectedly during the 24 hours prior to class, you may have the option to receive an “excused” cancel if you let us know.

 - We generally give ONE “freebie” on someone's first late cancel.
 This does not apply to no-shows.
 This is done solely at management's discretion on a case-by-case basis.

-- We do NOT make exceptions for sickness, injuries, transportation issues, or any other circumstances.
+- We do NOT make exceptions for sickness, injuries, transportation issues, or other circumstances, except where management determines an exception is appropriate for safety (for example, contagious illness guidance posted by NOCA).

-- If a student is injured (including minor injuries) during a class and prefers to leave early, we will generally record this as an “excused” cancel, as long as the injury is confirmed by the instructor, and was not caused by any reckless behavior by the student.
+- If a student is injured (including minor injuries) during a class and prefers to leave early, we will generally record this as an “excused” cancel, as long as the injury is confirmed by the instructor and was not caused by reckless behavior by the student.

-- We generally treat cancellations as "excused" if they are reported as being related in any way to a potential COVID exposure, symptoms, or quarantine.
+- We generally treat cancellations as “excused” when they are reported as being related to a contagious illness concern (exposure, symptoms, or quarantine guidance).
 These exceptions are made by management on a case-by-case basis.

-- Your cancel rate is calculated as the number of times you've no-showed or late cancelled in the history of your account, divided by the total number of classes you've signed up for.
-We find that 5% is the average cancel rate.
-Your cancel rate affects a lot of things!
-Here are things that can be affected by your late cancel rate:
+- Your cancel rate is calculated as the number of times you've no-showed or late canceled in the history of your account, divided by the total number of classes you've signed up for.
+We find that ~5% is the average cancel rate.
+Your cancel rate affects a lot of things.
+Examples include:

-- How far ahead you can see on the class schedule varies automatically based on your cancel rate, among other factors, including how many total classes you've taken at NOCA.
+- How far ahead you can see on the class schedule may vary automatically based on your cancel rate and other factors, including how many total classes you've taken at NOCA.
 This allows our most reliable students to get first choice on class spots.

 - If your cancel rate is high, we are less likely to consider you for performances, showcases, or teacher training.
 For these things, we want to know that you're reliable.

 - If you arrive to class more than 5 minutes late, you are considered tardy.
-It is completely at the instructor's discretion whether to allow you to participate the class.
-If your instructor chooses not to allow you to attend the class, you will be recorded as a no-show.
-If they do allow you to attend, you will be recorded as "tardy".
-Warm-up is an extremely important part of the class, and is crucial for your safety and injury prevention.
-Arriving late means you miss the warm-up portion of the class.
-It's not always possible for the instructor to ensure that you are warming up adequately on your own.
+It is completely at the instructor's discretion whether to allow you to participate in class.
+If your instructor chooses not to allow you to attend, you will be recorded as a no-show.
+If they do allow you to attend, you will be recorded as “tardy”.
+Warm-up is an extremely important part of class and is crucial for your safety and injury prevention.

-- In certain non-aerial classes, or open gym, some instructors may choose not to use the "tardy" feature at their own discretion if late arrivals are of no consequence to them.
-This is considered a rare exception to the usual rules that only applies to very specific classes at the instructor's discretion.
+- In certain non-aerial classes or open gym, some instructors may choose not to use the “tardy” feature at their discretion if late arrivals are of no consequence.
+This is a rare exception that only applies to specific classes at the instructor's discretion.

 - Other registration policies:

-- NOCA does not provide refunds under any circumstances.
+- NOCA does not provide refunds under any circumstances unless required by law.
 Class credits have no cash value.

 - Multiple students cannot share a class package or subscription.
 This includes siblings and family members.

-- For new students, we are happy to take payments using credit card over the phone, and help extensively with online registration, and getting things initially set up.
-But ultimately, regular students MUST learn to use our online system.
-This is how students should purchase class credits, sign up for classes, and cancel (including late cancels).
-NOCA does not have a full time receptionist, and it can become very burdensome for us to manage students' accounts for them over the long term.
-If a student or parent habitually calls, texts, or emails us for tasks that can be completed easily using our online system, we reserve the right to refuse this service.
+- For new students, we are happy to help with online registration and getting your account set up.
+Ultimately, students must use our online system for purchasing credits, signing up for classes, and canceling.
+NOCA does not have a full-time receptionist, and it can become burdensome to manage accounts manually long-term.
+If a student or parent habitually requests tasks that can be completed using the online system, we reserve the right to refuse that service.

 - Class credits from packages expire 1 year after purchase, unless otherwise noted at the time of purchase.